Rwanda and Burundi: 2-pin sockets (round), 240 V

 When visiting East Africa, bring along any personal medication and be sure to pack mosquito repellent and anti-malaria tablets.
 You may be required to get vaccinations and if you are planning to visit the DRC you’ll need to get an inoculation (and certificate) for Yellow Fever.
 Upon your arrival, drink boiled or bottled water only and be aware that medical services are basic, especially when you’re traveling up-country.

 Travelers are recommended to travel with cash since few facilities accept credit cards or Visa.
 Only a few lodges and hotels up-country, and a few outlets in Kigali and Kampala, will take credit card or debit cards, and charges can be very high.
 Make sure that the money you carry doesn’t have any tears or stains on it and is in excellent condition.
-US Dollar notes MUST be dated after 2006, or even after 2009, and you should expect to spend between $30-$50 USD per day.
-ATM machines are only available in Kigali, Kampala and a handful of big towns.
-One dollar USD equals approximately 2,500 shillings in Uganda and 640 francs in Rwanda.
-Traveler’s checks are no longer accepted anywhere in Uganda.
+US Dollar notes MUST be dated after 2009, and you should expect to spend between $20-$50 USD per day.
+ATM machines are only available in Kigali, Kampala, and all major towns of east Africa.
+One dollar USD equals approximately 3,700 shillings in Uganda and 800 francs in Rwanda, 100 Kenya shillings.
+Traveler’s checks are no longer accepted anywhere in east Africa.

 As it is with travel anywhere, you should exercise basic security precautions and use common sense on your journey to East Africa and during your stay.
 Leave your expensive jewelry at home and never leave your money lying around.
 When safety deposit boxes are available, use them to store your valuables and travel documents.
 Make use of your driver guides and the lodge staff and do not walk alone at night.
 If you ever have any security questions or concerns, please don’t hesitate to consult with your Around Africa Safari guide.

-Rwanda is +2 hours GMT and Uganda is +3 hours GMT.
+Rwanda is +2 hours GMT and Kenya, Uganda, Tanzania is +3 hours GMT.